-Chapter One: The Hayes Standard AT Command Set...

-includes definitions of the Hayes AT Command Set including the commands, result codes, and S-registers.

-Chapter Two: V-seriesTM X.25 Communications...

-includes definitions of the commands used for X.25 packet switched communications, PAD and National Parameters, and listings for four PAD profiles.

-Appendix A: Communication Options...

-describes the various asynchronous and synchronous transmission modes supported by Hayes modems and includes a discussion of the AT commands related to these modes.

-Appendix B: Troubleshooting Tips...

-provides special environmental considerations and offers suggestions for remedying problems in modem communications.

-Appendix C: Modem-to-DTE Interface...

-discusses the requirements and capabilities of the modem's data terminal equipment (DTE) interface.

-Appendix D: Modem Application Development...

-offers suggestions for developing applications software using the AT command set.
+Chapter 1: The Hayes Standard AT Command Set Includes definitions of the Hayes Standard AT Command Set including the commands, result codes, and S-registers.
+Chapter 2: V-series X.25 Communications Includes definitions of the commands used for X.25 packet-switched communications, PAD and National Parameters, and command listings for four PAD profiles.
+Appendix A: Communication Options Describes the various asynchronous and synchronous transmission modes supported by Hayes modems and includes a discussion of the AT commands related to these modes.
+Appendix B: Troubleshooting Tips Provides special environmental considerations and offers suggestions for remedying problems in modem communications.
+Appendix C: Modem-to-DTE Interface Discusses the requirements and capabilities of the modem's data terminal equipment (DTE) interface.
+Appendix D: Modem Application Development Offers suggestions for developing applications software using AT commands.